-The ascent maneuver was nominal, with the crew reporting the wallowing tendency inherent in the control technique used.
-As shown in table 9-V, the velocity at insertion was 2 ft/sec higher than planned.
-This higher velocity has been attributed to a difference in the predicted and actual tail-off characteristics of the engine.
+The ascent maneuver was nominal with the crew again reporting the wallowing tendency inherent in the control technique used.
+As shown in table 9.6-V, the velocity at insertion was 2 ft/sec higher than planned.
+This has been attributed to a difference in the predicted and actual tail-off characteristics of the engine.

 The abort guidance system, as stated, was used to monitor all primary guidance system maneuvers.
 Performance was excellent except for some isolated procedural problems.
-The azimuth misalinement which was inserted into the abort guidance system prior to lift-off and which contributed to the out-of-plane error at insertion is discussed in "Attitude Reference System Alinements" in this section.
-During the ascent firing, the abort guidance system velocity to be gained was used to compare with and to monitor the primary system velocity to be gained.
+The azimuth misalignment which was inserted into the abort guidance system prior to lift-off and which contributed to the out-of-plane error at insertion is discussed in the previous section.
+During the ascent firing, the abort guidance system velocity-to-be-gained was used to compare with and to monitor the primary system velocity to be gained.
 The crew reported that near the end of the insertion maneuver, the primary and abort system displays differed by 50 to 100 ft/sec.
-A

-^bIgnition and cut-off times are those commanded by the computer.
+A similar comparison of the reported parameter differences has been made postflight and is shown in figure 9.6-1.
+As indicated, the velocity difference was as large as 39 ft/sec and was caused by the time synchronization between the two sets of data not being precise.
+The calculations are made and displayed independently by the two computers, which have outputs that are not synchronized.
+Therefore, the time at which a given velocity is valid could vary as much as 4 seconds between the two systems.
+Both systems appear to have operated properly.